Screenplay Reader Net

 ARE MY SCREENPLAYS SAFE?

-I have oodles of scripts on my computer.
-The only thing I'm looking for is to read it, and submit notes.
+I have hundreds of scripts on my computer.
+The only thing I'm looking for is to read it, and submit notes and help the writer take their script to the next level.

 I WANT TO GET A NEW READER, CAN I GET ONE?